gstamatelat/social-influence/README.md

 # Social Influence

-Java 8 network/graph framework with emphasis on social influence and opinion dynamics.
+Java 8 network/graph framework with emphasis on social network analysis.

 ## Using